What You Don’t Know

+Modern self-defense classes tend to spend a majority of time training for fair fights.
 When a man attacks a woman, it is rarely a fair fight.
 Fighting fair can put you at a fatal disadvantage.
 When Instructors do discuss or attempt to recreate unfair attacks, a number of things go wrong.
 They either spend a very small percentage of overall time on the complex issues, oversimplify the dangers, or extrapolate from their own situation and training and come up with answers based on the false premise of man-on-man violence or matched size violence.

 Instructors also tend to focus on altercations between people who are facing one another, rather than one blind-siding the other or using charm or the element of surprise to get into position for a crime.

 Today’s self-defense is often disconnected from everyday realities, like kids, strollers, overwork, physical handicaps, lack-of-sleep, age, illness, arthritis, depression, distraction, travel, traffic, pregnancy.
 Life!
 For reasons such as insurance premiums and convenience, self-defense is almost always practiced by people in comfortable clothing on smooth floors.
 No obstacles, no furniture, no cars, wind, rain or darkness.
 All of these things must be part of your consciousness or it will be like learning to drive by playing a video game.

 Due to the popularity of stunt-heavy Hollywood movies and sports martial arts, we often see a lot of cool, creative moves I call Finesse Techniques that are more acrobatic than practical.
 These techniques might work for someone somewhere under very particular circumstances, but a self defense technique you depend on to save your life should be like a good doctor–reliable as much of the time as possible.

-- Martial arts and self-defense classes are often more about following a leader than expanding our own minds.
+Martial arts and self-defense classes are often more about following a leader than expanding our own minds.
 And what could be safer than seeing and understanding more?
 If you ever find yourself in a martial arts class–or a relationship of any kind–where you are discouraged from thinking and asking questions, don’t just get annoyed, get out.

-- Self defense is about empowerment.
+Self defense could be a vehicle for empowerment.
 That’s a big word these days.
 We all want to feel empowered to be who we want to be and to take the world by storm.
-But HOW we do it is important and rarely addressed.
+But how we do it is important and rarely addressed.
 Blind or reckless empowerment can get you in trouble if you think it means being assertive out of context.
 Not that plenty of people aren’t better off for having learned a few moves, but I think we can do a lot better.
-We love to hear about the grandma who fought off an attacker who tried to take her purse, but the fact is there are hundreds of other versions of this story that went badly.
+We love to hear about the grandma who fought off an attacker who tried to take her purse, but the fact is there are thousands of other versions of this story that went badly.

-Ideally Women’s Self Defense would…
+Ideally Women’s Self Defense would: